 Aberdeenshire Health and Social Care Partnership

-In 2011 the Scottish Government announced its intention to integrate health and social care for adults.
-This was followed with the Public Bodies (Joint Working) (Scotland) Act in 2014.
+Adult Social Care and Health services in Aberdeenshire are delivered by a partnership of Aberdeenshire Council and NHS Grampian.
+The Scottish Government legislated to integrate health and social care.
 As a result the Aberdeenshire Health and Social Care Partnership (AHSCP) was launched on 1 April 2016.

-It can be difficult for health and social care teams to put the person's needs at the heart of decisions because of budgetary and organisational constraints.
-The partnership aims to create an organisation with a single vision and budget, allowing practitioners to deliver the best service for people’s needs.
-This is a big challenge.
-But without change the current system can’t respond to population needs and budgetary constraints.
+It can be difficult for Health and Social Care teams to put the person's needs at the heart of decisions because of budgetary and organisational constraints.
+The AHSCP aims to deliver the best service for people’s needs.

 The AHSCP is overseen by a joint board of Aberdeenshire Council and NHS Grampian, called the Integration Joint Board (IJB).
-The IJB manage adult health and social care services in Aberdeenshire.
+The IJB manage adult Social Care and Health services in Aberdeenshire.
 The council and health board have delegated some of their functions to the AHSCP.

-The new partnership will be jointly accountable to the NHS Grampian Board and to Aberdeenshire Council.
-The partnership’s Chief Officer will report to both Chief Executives.
+The AHSCP is jointly accountable to Aberdeenshire Council and the NHS Grampian Board.
+The AHSCP’s Chief Officer reports to both Chief Executives.

-If you need care from a district nurse and help to bathe or prepare a meal for example, you might have previously had two or three professionals visiting, asking similar questions before the help is put in place.
+If you need care from a District Nurse and help to bathe or prepare a meal for example, you might have previously had 2 or 3 professionals visiting and asking similar questions before the support is put in place.

-Under the new partnership doctors, hospitals, health workers, social work staff and others will work side-by-side.
-They’ll share information and take a more co-ordinated approach to the way services are delivered.
+Under the AHSCP doctors, hospitals, health workers, social work staff and others work side-by-side.
+They share information and take a more coordinated approach to the way services are delivered.

-So if you need care from a district nurse, and help to bathe or prepare a meal, one professional will visit and arrange all the help you need.
+So if you need care from a District Nurse, and help to bathe or prepare a meal, 1 professional will visit and arrange all the support you need.

-Our short you tube video explains about Health and Social Care integration and how the new partnership will help you:
+Our short YouTube video explains about Health and Social Care integration and how the AHSCP will help you:

 Health and Social Care Integration scheme

-A strategic plan for the future of health and social care services in Aberdeenshire has been approved.
-The plan is based on what you told us should be available in your locality.
+The approved strategic plan for the future of Social Care and Health services in Aberdeenshire is based on what you told us should be available in your locality.
 It describes how we'll work together to improve the health of local people and to provide the right services for people who are ill or who rely on social care: